 The trek starts from Nayapul- an hour’s ride from Pokhara. and ends at the Poon hill a vantage point of Annapurna and Dhaulagiri ranges.
 On returning, you can either walk the same route.
 Or you can walk to Ghandruk village to end the trek at Dhampus Phedi.

 The trek route passes through typical ethnic villages- of Gurungs and Magars.
-Along the route, you will pass through gorges between the high Alpine hills and forests of rhododendron.
+Along the route, you will pass through gorges between the high Alpine hills and forests of rhododendrons.

 The trek starts from Sundarijal.
 Proceeds through the serpentine alleys inside the dense forest.
-The trial is cool, passing through many waterfalls, rivulets, and the Bagmati river.
-En route, you see dispersed Tamang settlements, gorgeous Himalayan views, extensive pastures.
+The trial is cool, passing through many waterfalls, rivulets, and the Bagmati River.
+En route, you see dispersed Tamang settlements, gorgeous Himalayan views, and extensive pastures.

 Short treks around Kathmandu

-There are many short treks around Kathmandu valley.
+There are many short treks around Kathmandu Valley.
 You can enjoy the nature and rural countryside not far from the city.
-These treks range from an hour’s trek to 4-5 hours trek depending on your time and health condition.
+These treks range from an hour’s trek to a 4-5 hours trek depending on your time and health condition.

-You can walk in the meadows drenched in dew drops in early mornings.
+You can walk in the meadows drenched in dew drops in the early mornings.
 While the days are warmer and moderate, it’s fun walking in tree shades.
-In these short treks, you get an opportunity of spectacular mountain views.
+In these short treks, you get an opportunity for spectacular mountain views.

-- Always pack and carry relevant trekking gears
+- Always pack and carry relevant trekking gear